netrobert/dotfiles/README.md

 **Installation**

-Requires GNU Stow to be installed (e.g. `pacman -S stow` on Arch).
+Requires GNU Stow to be installed (e.g. `pacman -S stow`).

-- `stow x` will sym link the files in the x/ directory to the correct place in $HOME.
+- `stow x` will symlink the files in directory x to their set place in $HOME.
-- Use install.sh to stow all directories that are not prefixed with an underscore.
+- Run `bash install.sh` to stow all directories that are not prefixed with an underscore.